KENCO HIGH LOAD ESCORTS COMPLETED TWO-NIGHT ROAD TRIP OF NASA’S SHUTTLE CARRIER AIRCRAFT

-NASA’s original Shuttle Carrier Aircraft (SCA) — a modified Boeing 747 jumbo jetliner that for three decades flew the space agency’s orbiters coast to coast — completed a two-night road trip to Space Center Houston last year.
+NASA’s original Shuttle Carrier Aircraft (SCA) — a modified Boeing 747 jumbo jetliner that for three decades flew the space agency’s orbiters coast to coast — completed a two-night road trip to Space Center Houston.

 Kenco Bucket Trucks was honored to contribute to this historic move, beginning at Ellington Field.
 Kenco handled all the utility line and traffic light lifting.
 For anything that had to be moved or raised, Kenco was there to do it.
 Over the course of a few nights, the Boeing slowly but safely made its way to its final home at Space Center Houston.